MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/06-translate-text.md

     ```python
     # import namespaces
-    from azure.ai.translation.text import TextTranslationClient
+    from azure.ai.translation.text import *
+    from azure.ai.translation.text.models import InputTextItem
     ```

-1. In the **Main** function, note that the code  reads the configuration settings and then prompts the user to select a target language from a list of available languages.
+1. In the **Main** function, note that the existing code reads the configuration settings.
 1. Find the comment **Create client using endpoint and key** and add the following code:

     **C#**: Programs.cs